 - Coast and City living in Glorious Gironde

 - Toulouse - France’s Favourite Place to Move to

-Escape to the Chateau - Guide to Buying and Renovating a French CastleThey say an Englishman's home is his castle – but for many Brits, Americans and others, the real dream is to buy a piece of history in the form of a French chateau.
+Escape to the Chateau - How to Buy and Renovate your own French CastleThey say an Englishman's home is his castle – but for many Brits, Americans and others, the real dream is to buy a piece of history in the form of a French chateau.

 Over the last couple of years, television audiences in the UK have been watching TV presenter Dick Strawbridge and his wife Angel Adoree as they took on the challenge of renovating an abandoned French chateau.

 The most recent series, Escape to the Chateau: DIY, saw them impart their new-found wisdom to other couples in the process of turning dilapidated castles into charming homes and successful businesses.
 Throughout the series, we have seen everyone involved commit many hours to renovating their chateaux, often to avoid what would otherwise be enormous bills.

 The result has been a huge growth of interest in French chateaux for sale.
 We always have a selection of castles available as part of our range of French real estate and they have proved a huge draw to potential buyers over recent weeks.

 Of course, it's one thing to watch a television show and browse images online, but quite another to take the plunge in real life.
 How realistic is it to buy and renovate your own chateau in beautiful France?
 The guide below gives you five key areas to consider before you decide whether investing in a French castle is the right choice for you.

 PriceThere's no question that a French chateau commands a premium compared to other properties.
 A manor house could be just as spacious, filled with character and surrounded by extensive land, without the high price tag of this special piece of French real estate.
 Even if you manage to grab a bargain – Dick and Angel paid just €390,000 ( a few years ago...) for their 45-room castle – it's likely you'll need to invest much more to restore it to a habitable state.